draeger-lab/SBSCL/README.md

 * The demo builds a tiny LP and solves it via OptSolvX (CommonsMath backend for now).
 * Make sure the OptSolvX **jdk8** artifact is on the classpath (declared in SBSCL’s `pom.xml`).

+*Note:* FBA in SBSCL now uses OptSolvX by default.

 ### Enable debug logs

 Create the adapter with `debug = true`: